ismaels/awesome/README.md

-# Awesome lsit of references
+# Awesome list of references

 ## Javascript